 Your premiums will go up if you practice a dangerous hobby or have a hazardous job.
 For the best rates, you may need to give up scuba diving, bungee jumping, or skydiving.
 If you regularly travel to dangerous areas in the world, you may not be able to receive any discounts on your policy, and may end up paying a huge premium.

 Life insurance policies are a wise investment for anyone who has dependents.
-In the event of your death, life insurance will provide for the financial needs of your spouse and children.
-It may enable them to pay down a mortgage or pay for college.
+In the event of your death, your life insurance policy will enable your family to carry on and pay the mortgage, or enable your children to attend college.

 You will often see insurance companies that seem to offer insurance quotes that are around 40% lower than the average company, and this is usually due to the fact that they aren’t calculating in you medical history yet.
 Take advantage of the many websites that let you get quotes from multiple insurers and adjust these quotes to reflect your medical history.

 Be aware of any red flags being flown by advisers, or anyone else who you hire.
 If someone advises you to ignore the rating agencies, you may want to steer clear of this person’s advice.

 If it is possible, you should pay your insurance premiums yearly instead of monthly.
 People who opt for yearly payment of premiums are often able to save more money.

 Unless you are forced to buy a policy classified as “guaranteed issue”, don’t do it.
 These “guaranteed” policies are targeted at the individuals with serious pre-existing health conditions whom have no other choice.
 If you get this kind of life insurance, you can avoid medical exams, but you’ll need to pay significantly higher premiums.
 Your coverage will also be much more limited.

 Always research life insurance policies on your own before buying a policy.
 Make sure the policy works for you and isn’t out of your price range.
 Read the fine print so that you know the terms of the policy.